Rockstar Vancouver: Max Payne 3 and closure (2008–2012)

-In October 2008, Rockstar Vancouver was rumoured to be developing a third instalment in the Max Payne series created by Remedy Entertainment.
-Rockstar Games announced the game as Max Payne 3 in March 2009, expecting to release it in late 2009.
-According to Dan Houser, the creative director, a new Max Payne game was chosen over a Bully sequel due to what he described as "limited bandwidth and limited studios, and more games to make than we've started".
-The development became a co-operation between Rockstar Vancouver, Rockstar Toronto, Rockstar London, and Rockstar New England.
+In October 2008, Rockstar Vancouver was rumoured to be developing a third entry in the Max Payne series created by Remedy Entertainment.
+Rockstar Games announced Max Payne 3 in March 2009, expecting to release it later that year.
+According to Dan Houser, the creative director, a new Max Payne game was chosen over a Bully sequel due to having what he described as "limited bandwidth and limited studios, and more games to make than we've started".
+The development became a cooperation between Rockstar Vancouver, Rockstar Toronto, Rockstar London, and Rockstar New England.
 In a January 2010 open letter, the wives of several Rockstar San Diego employees claimed that their spouses had regularly worked overtime and that the studio was suffering from mismanagement.
 These claims were echoed by former employees of other Rockstar Games studios, including Rockstar Vancouver.
 The mismanagement was said to have caused Max Payne 3 missing its intended release window, being rescheduled for August–October 2010.
-The game was released in May 2012.
+It was eventually released in May 2012.

 Two months later, on 9 July 2012, Rockstar Games announced that Rockstar Toronto would be moving into larger, custom-built offices in Oakville, into which Rockstar Vancouver would be merged.
-Rockstar Vancouver's thirty-five employees were given the option to relocate to the expanded Rockstar Toronto or any other Rockstar Games studio.
-Jennifer Kolbe, Rockstar Games' vice-president of publishing and operations, stated creating a single Canadian team that would "make for a powerful creative force on future projects", while making room for fifty new positions at Rockstar Toronto.
-Rockstar Vancouver's legal entity, Rockstar Vancouver Inc., remained formally registered under Canada's federal company laws.
-In November 2012, it was transitioned to a British Columbia corporation as Rockstar Games Vancouver Inc. and then transformed to Rockstar Games Vancouver ULC, an unlimited liability corporation.
+Rockstar Vancouver's 35 employees were given the option to relocate to the expanded Rockstar Toronto or any other Rockstar Games studio.
+Jennifer Kolbe, Rockstar Games's vice-president of publishing and operations, stated creating a single Canadian team that would "make for a powerful creative force on future projects", while making room for 50 new positions at Rockstar Toronto.
+Rockstar Vancouver's legal entity, Rockstar Vancouver Inc., remained registered under Canada's federal company laws.
+In November 2012, it became a British Columbia corporation as Rockstar Games Vancouver Inc. and then an unlimited liability corporation as Rockstar Games Vancouver ULC.
 In August 2019, it was renamed Take-Two Interactive Software Vancouver ULC.